Parameters

 HTML Interfaces

-The p5 DOM functions provide functions that allows you create HTML elements and use them as interface controls.
+The p5 DOM functions provide functions that allow you to create HTML elements and use them as interface controls.
 This is a little more complicated to set up but still pretty quick.
 GUI interfaces are usually better than global variables if you want anyone else to adjust your parameters.
 You should consider this approach even for projects only you will use; it allows you to explore your parameter space without having to reload and restart your sketch.

 Tweakpane